daspliff/BlueSky_smoke_analysis/README.md

 # BlueSky Wlidfire Smoke Data Analysis
-This repository contains the collection of code used in the paper Public Health Applications of Historical Smoke Forecasts: An Evaluation of Archived BlueSky data for the Coterminous United States, 2015 <br>
+This repository contains the collection of code used to develop the manuscript: Public Health Applications of Historical Smoke Forecasts: An Evaluation of Archived BlueSky data for the Coterminous United States, 2015 <br>
 Authors: Ryan Michael, PhD; Maria C. Mirabelli, PhD; and Ambarish Vaidyanathan, PhD

 ![wildfire smoke Concentrations](figs/NAM_summer_smk_.png)